Search ImagingPixel for Images by Camera or Lens

 Olympus E-P5, Zonlai Discover 25mm 1:1.8

 For these first impression images, the shots were taken wide open, fairly close to the minimum focusing distance of 0.18 meters, on a quick session in the garden.
-The images were pretty sharp but the colors are rather subdued, which made me resort to Haze & Saturation enhancement or deduction on the tabletop image editor.
+The images were pretty sharp but the colors were rather subdued, which made me resort to Haze & Saturation enhancement or deduction on the tabletop image editor.
 The lens, though, is good enough to toy with bokeh shots or street photography walkabouts.

 Vintage Camera Marketplace by ImagingPixel

-Follow ImagingPixel on Facebook, Pinterest, and Twitter.
+Follow ImagingPixel on Facebook, Pinterest, and X.

-Five Frames With A SMC Pentax-A 50mm 1:2, The Penultimate Choice
+SMC Pentax-A 50mm 1:2, Lens Test, The Penultimate

 << Click on image for enlarged Lightbox display >>